TheJaberi/forum/.kanbn/tasks/user-create-registeration.md

   date: 2023-11-07T15:40:11.551Z
   - Use struct if there is no access to table
   - Build the struct to match proposed table attributes
+- author: aalali
+  date: 2023-11-10T11:14:27.866Z
+  branch created named admin-create but the task is not assigned to anyone yet, check the branch if you think there is a better way to do it you can erase the code and start from scratch.